Jiayi Lu

 Lu, J., Pan, D., and Degen, J. (2024).
 Evidence for a discourse account of Manner-of-Speaking islands.
 LSA 2024.
 New York, NY.

-Lu, J., Wright, N., & Degen, J. (2022).
+Lu, J., Wright, N., and Degen, J. (2022).
 Satiation effects generalize across island types.
 The 44th Annual Meeting of the Cognitive Science Society.
 Toronto, Canada.

-Lu, J., Lassiter, D., & Degen, J. (2021).
+Lu, J., Lassiter, D., and Degen, J. (2021).
 Syntactic satiation is driven by speaker-specific adaptation.
 The 43rd Annual Meeting of the Cognitive Science Society.
 Online.

 Lu, J. (2021).
 Reducing conjunct islands to adjunct islands: Evidence from Turkish.
 LSA 2021.
 Online.

-Lu, J., Walenski, W., & Thompson, C.K.
+Lu, J., Walenski, W., and Thompson, C.K.
 EEG evidence for different syntactic expectations in parsing Chinese subject- and object-relative clauses.
 SNL 2018.
 Quebec City, Canada.

 Me not as a Linguist

 In my free time, I enjoy cooking, traveling, and watching movies.
 I’m also a collector of stamps, covers, and other ephemera.
-As a member of the American First Day Cover Society, I also create cachets (artworks on the left side of stamped covers) for first-day covers.
-I also love sending and receiving postcards: here is a website that I use to exchange postcards with my fellow postal enthusiasts around the globe.
+Here is a website that I use to exchange postcards with my fellow postal enthusiasts around the globe.

 Erdős Number